Temeteron/aquarium_raspberry/README.md

 Deploy your nodejs-server-aquarium-rasberry-app to your raspberry using the resinos of Resin.io.

 You can find a full tutorial about deploying a nodejs server to a raspberry with resinos [here](https://docs.resin.io/raspberrypi3/nodejs/getting-started/).

+Note: Briefly, in the tutorial you will:
+1) sing-up/log-in to resin.io
+2) create an application
+3) download the operating system 'resinos'
+4) burn it to an sd with [Etcher](https://etcher.io/) or any other program
+5) insert the sd to you Raspberry Pi 3
+6) connect it to power and internet
+7) deploy your first code as mentioned in the [tutorial](https://docs.resin.io/raspberrypi3/nodejs/getting-started/)

+After those steps, you can wath the state of your Raspberry Pi 3, access your nodejs-server/web-site via a public url, even access your Raspberry from a web terminal with ssh, which is provided by resin.io.
+All that from the resin dashboard!
+### Connect the components
+...